We love exploring local food. It’s why we travel.

 We found the place but to my absolute dismay, it was closed.
 Apparently, they had changed their hours since the publication of that article and now operated between the more convenient time of 5PM-12MN.
 I was so disappointed.

-If you truly have the desire to find the best babi guling in Bali, then Warung Nasi Babi Guling Selingsing Cepaka needs to be on your itinerary.
+If you’re a fan of the dish and want to try the best roast pig in Bali, then Selingsing Cepaka needs to be on your itinerary.
 As obscure a place as it is, it’s made its way to TripAdvisor and currently has a perfect 5-star rating.

 Address: Jl.
 Desa Cepaka, Cepaka, Kec.
 Kediri, Kabupaten Tabanan, Bali 82121, Indonesia